collective/wm.sampledata/README.txt

 .. __: http://dev.plone.org/collective/browser/wm.sampledata/trunk/wm/sampledata/example

-There is a growing set of utility methods in ``wm.sampledata.utils`` (eg for handling portlets and files) which you can use in your plugins.
+There is a growing set of utility methods in ``wm.sampledata.utils`` (eg for handling portlets and files, or download images from http://lorempixel.com) which you can use in your plugins.

 Installation